 4. Head to another real-life Diagon Alley (Cecil Court)!

 Did you know that Goodwin’s Court is one of three locations in London that is thought to be the inspiration for Diagon Alley?

 You can find the second one nearby here in the vibrant Cecil Court which is another popular independent shopping street.
 It’s just a two-minute walk away from Goodwin’s Court.

 It’s very colourful and is filled with quirky bay windows with unique displays and shop signs that swing over the street just like Diagon Alley.

 Did you know?
 The other inspiration for Diagon Alley is Leadenhall Market which was a filming location in the first movie Harry Potter and the Philosopher’s Stone (2001)!
-It can be found near Bank station and it’s just a short tube ride away on the Central Line!
+Click here to read my complete guide!

 Where is Goodwin’s Court in London?